sunluelectric/project-raspi-firealarm/README.md

 Configurations such as enabling the PiCamera needs to be setup on the target Raspberry Pi IoT device, and necessary software and associated packages need to be installed.
 Details are given below.

-> Note: use `sudo apt update` and `sudo apt upgrade` to upgrade the OS and installed software before carrying out the preparation work.
+> Note: use `sudo apt update` and `sudo apt upgrade` to upgrade the OS and installed software before carrying out the remaining procudures.

-### Enable PiCamera
+### Enabling PiCamera

 1. Attach a Pi camera to the device.
 1. Use `sudo raspi-config` to open the Raspberry Pi configuration tool.
-1. Navigate to `Interfacing Options`, from where enable PiCamera.
+1. Navigate to `Interfacing Options` and enable PiCamera.
 1. Reboot the device.

 > Note: consider testing the Pi camera using the `test_camera.py` program.
 Notice that python should be already installed in the Raspberry Pi OS by default.

-### Install TensorFlow Lite and its dependencies
+### Installing TensorFlow Lite and its dependencies

-Depending on the complexity of the infrastructure, the TensorFlow Lite packages and dependencies can differ.
-For example, it is often a good practice to run TensorFlow Lite in a specific virtual environment or a container, which may complicate the packages installation procedure.
-In this project, virtual environment is not used, as the IoT device is dedicated for the project and there shouldn't be an migration problem in the future.
+Depending on the system infrastructure, the required TensorFlow Lite packages and dependencies differ largely.
+For example, it is often a good practice to run TensorFlow Lite in a virtual environment or a container.
+This provides an isolated and safe runtime environment for the program, but at the same time add complexity to the packages and dependencies installation and system setup.

-* Developer dependencies
+In this project, virtual environment is not used, as the IoT device is dedicated for the project.
+Neither should there be a migration problem in the future.

+* Dependencies for Raspberry Pi OS

-The following table gives a list of dependencies that may or may not be helpful with running some of the codes in this project.
-Installation of these dependencies is optional.
-Notice that these dependencies are not specifically python packages, thus should be installed using `apt` tool, but not `pip` package installer for python.
+The following table gives a list of dependencies for the Raspberry Pi OS that may be helpful with running some of the codes in this project.

 | Dependency | Explanation |
 | ---------- | ----------- |